 Table 4.4.
-Percent companies with founder with a PhD
+Percent companies with founder with a PhD (bold significant at 0.05 level)

 Createch Tech Overall Founder has a PhD 36% 56% 46%

 For those companies that employ workers with PhDs, we ask about the research discipline of their PhDs.
 While companies with PhD workers in the tech sample are almost entirely from S&T backgrounds, a significantly lower number of createch companies (though still the clear majority at nearly 80%) have S&T backgrounds.
 Notably there is no particular prevalence of PhDs in AHSS subjects working in R&D in either createch or tech companies.